By Oman specialist Olivia

 If you imagine a desert honeymoon set in a solitary tent amid the yawning silence of the desert, then you might opt to stay at Magic Camps Wahiba Sands.
 Here, you have complete privacy, far from anyone except the camp support staff.
 You’ll sleep under canvas and can dine under the stars.
 (There’s a private bathroom as well, in a nearby tent.)

 For a more sociable stay, the main camp includes just a handful of spacious tents, each outfitted with electricity, modern mattresses, and a private bathroom.
 These are clustered loosely around a traditional Bedouin majlis, a word which loosely means ‘gathering area’.
-With open sides, a canvas roof hung with lanterns, and comfortable seats and Berber rugs, it’s an excellent place to join fellow desert dwellers for evening drinks and stories.
+With open sides, a canvas roof hung with lanterns, and comfortable seats and hand-tied rugs, it’s an excellent place to join fellow desert dwellers for evening drinks and stories.

 Six Senses Zighy Bay, Musandam Peninsula